TangJingfan/ve203-notes/RC_note/RC6/RC6.md

 ![alt text](group.png)

 - What is a subgroup?
+    - A subgroup is a subset of a group that is itself a group under the same operation as the original group.

 - What is a cyclic group?